victorcasi/data_science/projects/Renault/README.md

+OBS: Due to intellectual property agreement between my internship and Renault, I needed to remove the content.
+However, below is a summary of the work completed, and if you're interested, feel free to reach out so we can discuss it further.

+---

 # 🚗 **Report - Renault Group: Customer Usage Data Science and Analytics (for Component Optimization)**

 Welcome to the directory of my internship project conducted at **Renault Group - Ampere Cars Division**, as part of the **Master's program in Data Science at Telecom SudParis – Institut Polytechnique de Paris**.
 This project focused on **analyzing vehicle usage data** for optimizing automotive components, using **advanced statistical techniques** such as **bootstrap**, **jackknife**, and **regression** to calculate confidence intervals.
 Below, you'll find an overview of the internship's objectives, methodology, and key findings.